AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-new-step.md

 This topic describes how to create the [frontend](https://glossary.magento.com/frontend) part of the component, implementing a checkout step, and how to add it to the checkout flow.

-The default Magento [Checkout](https://glossary.magento.com/checkout) consists of two steps:
+The default [Checkout](https://glossary.magento.com/checkout) consists of two steps:

 -  Shipping Information
 -  Review and Payments Information

 You can add a custom checkout step, it should be implemented as a [UI component](https://glossary.magento.com/ui-component).
-For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code, add your customizations in a separate [module](https://glossary.magento.com/module).
+For the sake of compatibility, upgradability and easy maintenance, do not edit the default application code, add your customizations in a separate [module](https://glossary.magento.com/module).

 1. [Create the view part of the checkout step component](#step-1-create-the-view-part-of-the-checkout-step-component).
 1. [Add your step to the Checkout page layout](#step-2-add-your-step-to-the-checkout-page-layout).